ChristosTsepas/ChristosTsepas/README.md

 - 👋 Hi, I’m @ChristosTsepas
 - 🔭 I am a Junior Researcher in Eindhoven University of Technology
 - 🌱 I’m currently working on foundation models for quantitative cardiac MRI
-- 🤖 My research interest include medical imaging, computer vision, physical AI, foundation models and physics informed neural networks
+- 🤖 My research interests include medical imaging, computer vision, physical AI, foundation models and physics informed neural networks
 - ⚡ Currently looking for my next step as a PhD researcher or a research engineer
 - ✨ Feel free to reach me out for collaborations
 <!--